-The geometry of this case consists of a two blocks, Figure 7, one of these blocks looks exactly the same as the cavity case \$FOAM_TUTORIALS/icoFoam/cavity.
+The geometry of this case consists of a two blocks, Figure 7, one of these blocks looks exactly the same as the cavity case \$FOAM\TUTORIALS/icoFoam/cavity.
 This blocks is filled with air, with a 0.1x0.1 meter base and a deep of 0.01 meter.
 The second block has the same form as the first block but contains the solid part of the domain.
-The case is a 2D-case.
+Due to the small deep the case is treated as a 2D-case.

-The velocity on the cavity side is 1 m/s in positive x-direction.
-The internal temperature field is 273 K. The solid part of the domain has an internal temperature of 373 K and a right wall at constant temperature, 473 K. The coupled region is where the intersection between the two domain occurs.
+Velocity on the cavity side is 1 m/s in positive x-direction.
+The internal temperature field is 273 K. The solid part of the domain has an internal temperature of 373 K and a right boundary layer at 473 K. The coupled region is where the intersection between the two domain occurs.